themosis/documentation/form.md

 The `open()` method return the opening form HTML tag and the `close()` method return the closing form tag.

 > When using the `Form::open()` method, it automatically adds WordPress nonce and http referer hidden fields into your form.
 The nonce field uses the `Session::nonceName` and `Session::nonceAction` constants to populate its value.
+Check below on how to check for nonce values when form is submitted.

 ### Set a custom action attribute